 Fair Value of Split-Interest Agreements - The Trusts are reported at fair value based on the present value of the net proceeds that are expected to be available to the Foundation at their maturity dates.
-Management has elected to measure fair value using the present value valuation technique and has assumed a discount rate of 1.96% through the estimated maturity dates.
+Management has elected to measure fair value using the present value valuation technique and has assumed a discount rate of 1.49% in 2017-18 and 1.96% in 2016-17 through the estimated maturity dates.
 See Note 5.